flyteorg/flyte/docs/flyte_agents/index.md

 :header-rows: 0
 :widths: 20 30

-* - {doc}`Creating an agent <creating_an_agent>`
+* - {doc}`Developing agents <developing_agents>`
   - If the agent you need doesn't exist, follow these steps to create it.
 * - {doc}`Testing agents locally <testing_agents_locally>`
-  - Whether using an existing agent or creating a new one, you can test it locally without needing to configure or run the backend server.
+  - Whether using an existing agent or developing a new one, you can test the agent locally without needing to configure your Flyte deployment.
 * - {doc}`Enabling agents in your Flyte deployment <enabling_agents_in_your_flyte_deployment>`
   - Once you have tested an agent locally and want to use it in production, you must configure your Flyte deployment for the agent.
 ```